kachman401/my-first-git-project/README.md

 # This is my first Git project.
 I created it to practice basic Git and GitHub commands.

 # This update was made in the feature branch to demonstrate Git branching.

+# Pull Request Practice

+This section was added to practice creating and merging pull requests in GitHub